-The Palais des Papes (Pope's Palace) in Avignon
+Visit the Palais des Papes in Avignon

-As much a political move by the French monarch to extend his power over the church as a safeguarding of the Popes from a pretty dodgy time in Italy, the move made Avignon the most important city of Europe for nearly a century.
+As much a political move by the French monarch to extend his power over the church as the safeguarding of the Popes from a pretty dodgy time in Italy, the movement made Avignon the most important city of Europe for nearly a century.
 It took just 20 years, from 1335 to 1355, to build a palace grand and large enough for the Popes who brought all their servants, secretaries and papal business with them.

 Pope Clement was succeeded by John XXII (of Umberto Eco’s Name of the Rose), then Benedict XII who built the Old Palace, and Clement VI who added the New Palace in the extraordinary Gothic style, giving the building its distinctive outline stone walls.